opsschool/curriculum/meta/style_guide.rst

 For examples of console output, use ``console``.
 When showing pseudo-code or items that do not fit a language or console, use ``none``.

-When showing shell commands, plese use the following standard prompts for user and root:
+When showing shell commands, please use the following standard prompts for user and root:

 .. code-block:: console